paul-grassi/800-63-3/sp800-63b/sec5_authenticators.md

 - Many types of biometric can be obtained through artifacts (e.g., latent fingerprints) or high resolution images (e.g., iris patterns) and therefore cannot be considered secrets.
 While presentation attack detection (PAD) technologies such as liveness detection can mitigate use of such methods, this requires additional trust in the sensor to ensure that PAD is operating properly in accordance with the needs of the CSP and the subscriber.

-Accordingly, biometrics SHALL be used only to "unlock" hardware multi-factor authentication tokens.
+Accordingly, biometrics SHALL be used only to "unlock" hardware multi-factor authentication authenticators.
 Biometrics are also used in some cases to prevent repudiation of registration and to verify that the same individual participates in all phases of the registration process as described in SP 800-63A.

 To be acceptable for this purpose, the biometric system SHALL have an equal error rate [ref] of less than 1 in 1000.
 In other words, if the sensor is tuned so that the false reject rate is 1 in 1000, the false accept rate SHALL be less than 1 in 1000.